Folkwise-io/mintbean-cli/README.md

 Deployment defaults to GitHub pages, but you can define your own custom 'predeploy' and 'deploy' commands in `package.json`> "scripts" if you prefer some other building/hosting platform.

 Be patient on first deploy to GitHub pages - it can take up to a minute or two before the page is ready :)

+## Templates
+These start templates are currently available.
+They all come ready-to-deploy to GitHub pages.

+### react-gh-pages
+Basic Create React App template.

+### vanilla-js
+Basic vanilla JavaScript template that allows you to preview your project on a local server (`mint dev`)

+### vue-gh-pages
+Basic Vue CLI template.

+## WARNINGS
+1. Pick a unique project name that won't conflict with your existing GitHub repos
+2. `mint` commands will break if you change your project name... sorry.

 ## Commands
 In general, **run all commands at the project root!**.
 Commands you can run anywhere: `mint [-h|-V]`, `mint config` or `mint new`